 - Audit your tools regularly to phase out any outdated or redundant options

-- Choose multifunctioning tools that can streamline the process better.
+- Choose multifunctional tools to streamline the process.

 Conclusion

-When choosing the best set of tools for your 2025 needs, always remember the six essential categories mentioned in this article.
-With this information, you can now take steps to build a personalized tool stack that is based on your freelancing goals.
+When choosing the best set of tools for your needs, always remember the six essential categories mentioned in this article.
+With this information, you can take steps to build a personalized tool stack aligned with your freelancing goals.